pseastham/eFEM.jl/README.md

 Finite Element code in the [Julia language](https://julialang.org/) focused on fluid-dynamics applications.

 This repository allows the use of Finite Elements discretizations to solve common problems in fluid dynamics.
+Functionally, this package was designed to be used with the larger [eFEMpart.jl](https://github.com/pseastham/eFEMpart.jl), whichh also includes the ability to simulate particles.

 ## Installation